KJS2022/pingpong/README.md

 ## Getting Started

 This ping pong game🏓 has two player.
-First to 5 win!
+First to 5 wins win!

 ### Controls